datatrail-jhu/02_googlecloud/manuscript/03_googlecalendar.md

 # Google Calendar

 Google Calendar is a time-management and scheduling calendar service developed by Google.
 It allows user to quickly schedule meetings and events, and get reminders about upcoming activities.
-Google Calendar is designed for teams, so it'??s easy to share your schedule with others and create multiple calendars that you and your team can use together.
+Google Calendar is designed for teams, so it's easy to share your schedule with others and create multiple calendars that you and your team can use together.

 ### Getting Started